feathersjs/feathers/packages/express/README.md

 > Feathers Express framework bindings and REST provider

+This plugin turns a Feathers v3+ application into a drop-in replacement for any Express application.

 ## Installation

 ```
 npm install feathers-express --save
 ```

+> _Important:_ This plugin only works with `feathers` 3.0 and later

 ## Documentation

-Please refer to the [feathers-express documentation](http://docs.feathersjs.com/) for more details.
+Please refer to the [feathers-express API documentation](https://docs.feathersjs.com/api/express.html) for more details.

 ## Complete Example